 - Live chat: Better for managing complex concerns needing tailored support

 When comparing live chat vs chatbot, factor in your business operations and consider your call volume, product offerings, and available resources.
 The cost advantage would vary for each business.

 Businesses looking for a cost-effective, round-the-clock solution

 Monthly Starting Price

-Free options with paid services starting at $30
+Free options; paid services start at around $20

-Free options with paid services starting at $15 per agent
+Free options; paid services start at around $15 per agent

 Moderate to lengthy